Student Responsibility and Academic Integrity

 Student Registration and Record Services

-- executes the official College drop and add period, the first full week of each semester
+- Executes the official university drop and add period, the first full week of each semester

 Any student enrolled at SUNY Cortland prior to Fall 2008 will be grandfathered as a former student and receive unlimited standard official transcripts as a lifetime service.

-Refer to the Student Registration and Record Services web site for detailed information on how to request an official College transcript.
-The College reserves the right to deny transcripts to any student who is delinquent in an obligation to the College in accordance with SUNY policy and state law.
+Refer to the Student Registration and Record Services website for detailed information on how to request an official SUNY Cortland transcript.
+SUNY Cortland reserves the right to deny transcripts to any student who is delinquent in an obligation to the university in accordance with SUNY policy and state law.

 The Buckley Amendment and the Family Educational Rights and Privacy Act (FERPA)